chriscdn/promise-semaphore/README.md

 This setup allows `RunA` to be called multiple times, and will run concurrently.
 However, calling `RunB` will wait until all `GroupA` tasks are completed before acquiring the lock for `GroupB`.
-As soon as `GroupB` acquires the lock, any subsequent call to `RunA` will wait until `GroupB` releases the lock before it can execute.
+As soon as `GroupB` acquires the lock, any subsequent calls to `RunA` will wait until `GroupB` releases the lock before it executes.

 ## License